hedyhli/outline.nvim/README.md

   -- Auto close the outline window if goto_location is triggered and not for -- peek_location auto_close = false,
-  -- Automatically go to location in code when navigating outline window auto_goto = false,
+  -- Automatically go to location in code when navigating outline window.
+  -- Only in this fork
+  auto_goto = false,

   -- Vim options for the outline window show_numbers = false, show_relative_numbers = false,
-  show_cursorline = true,
+  show_cursorline = true,  -- Only in this fork
   -- Show extra details with the symbols (lsp dependent) show_symbol_details = true,
   -- Highlight group for the preview background